stefanatnullnet/dotfiles/README.md

 A collection of my personal dotfiles
 ------------------------------------

-This repository holds my dotfiles and other files outside of ~/ that I consider a fundamental part of my Debian system.
+This repository holds my dotfiles and other crap outside of ~/ that I consider a fundamental part of my Debian system.
 These files are mostly supported for personal use, so I can not ensure that everything will work out of the box.
 You may run into errors because you use a different shell, have missing